 No. Level Insurance can be purchased on a case-by-case basis at the discretion of the insured.
 There is no requirement to buy insurance on any case.

 The minimum Level Insurance policy limit is $3,500 and the maximum policy limit is currently $500,000.

 No. You have the freedom of choosing the policy limit that is custom-tailored to your case.
 You choose your policy limit during the application process.

 By you.
 The application prompts you to input the amount of coverage you need.
 You can enter any number between $3,500 and $500,000, and the premium will be immediately calculated.
 You are not forced to buy pre-set limits.
 You choose what you need.

-Litigation Cost Protection covers costs spent in furtherance of litigation.
+Level Insurance covers costs spent in furtherance of litigation.
 These cost disbursements include, for example, expert witness fees, travel costs (hotels, airfare, and ancillary travel expenses), court reporter fees, trial exhibit costs, filing fees, mediator expenses, copies, e-discovery, and all other money you invest directly into the lawsuit.
 The policy does not use qualifiers like “reasonable costs.”
 You are reimbursed for whatever you spend, period.

 Attorney’s fees, general overhead or office expenses, an opposing party’s costs or attorneys’ fees as may be awarded by the Court, and the premium paid for this policy are not covered.

 No. The premium paid for Level Insurance is not reimbursed to the insured in the event of a loss.